 - Don't grind them too much as you want the filling to still have chunks of nuts, and not turned into a paste

-- Place the dough in the wooden maamoul mold, press it gently with your fingers until it becomes even with the mold surface and add more dough to even it out if needed.
+- Place the cookie in a buttered wooden mamoul mold, press it gently with your fingers until it becomes flat with the mold surface (add more dough if needed).

-- Slam the wooden mold’s edge on a cutting board a couple of times until the molded maamoul drops out of it
+- Tap the wooden mold's edge on a cutting board a couple of times until the molded maamoul drops.

 - If you don't have a traditional wooden mold, you can use a metal cookie molding/cookie cutter to mold the dough.

-- Bake at 430F for 13-15 minutes, or until the maamoul begins to turn slightly pinkish/reddish
+- Bake at 430F for 13-15 minutes, or until the maamoul begins to turn light brown.

-- As soon as you take them out of the oven and while still hot, place powdered sugar inside a strainer and sift/shake on top of the maamouls to fully cover them.
-The powdered sugar will eventually melt and turn a bit glazed.
+- As soon as you take them out of the oven and while still hot, using a tea strainer, sift powdered sugar sift to fully cover the maamouls.
+The powdered sugar may eventually melt and turn into a glaze, that's fine.